 FEATURE ACTS from 8:30

 Open mic welcomes you to share a poem or story!
 Whether it's through words, song, or rhyme: the stage is there to be shared.
-Sign up on the night, 3 MINUTE slots.
+Sign up on the night, 3 MINUTE time limit.

-We pay our respects to the Gadigal and Wangal people of the Eora nation, on whose lands we meet.
+We pay our respects to the Gadigal and Wangal peoples of the Eora nation, on whose lands we work and play.
 We recognise they never ceded sovereignty or authority to any state or corporate entity.
 Those of us who are not Aboriginal or Torres Strait Islander live, work and play on stolen land, born of genocide, in what is currently a white extremist state.
 We'd like to pay respects to First Nations storytellers in our community.